BHashemi2021/Plotly/README.md

 -----------------

-The webpage deployed on GitHub is available at this address: [Belly Button Biodiversity Dashboard](https://bhashemi2021.github.io/Plotly).

-The webpage screenshot is available in Figure 3.
+The webpage screenshot is displayed in Figure 3.